YunYunFan Garage Kit Guide

 Before you even sand, the first thing you do is you have to count all your pieces and make sure it's all there.

 Once you confirm all the pieces are there, you have to see how each piece is going to fit with one another.
 This step is really important since you have to cut off tabs.
-I've cut off tabs that were actually not tabs.
-But if you screw up, it's not the end of the world, just putty it.
+I've cut off tabs that were actually not tabs, but if you screw up, it's not the end of the world, just putty it.

 For mold lines, I find it easier to use a 400 grit sanding sponge.
 It removes mold lines within 30 seconds.